 How to keep the eggs clean

-- Use sand to cover the surfaces inside the coop and the run.
+Use sand to cover the surfaces inside the coop and the run.
 Sand is very absorbent so that feces and mud from the outside will not stick to the feet of the chickens.
 When they get inside the nest box there is lesser chances that they will soil up the eggs already there.

-- Train chicks to not sleep in the nest boxes.
+Train chicks to not sleep in the nest boxes.
 When chicks habitually sleep in the nest box they will also habitually poop inside it soiling and contaminating the eggs.

-- Make sure that the nest boxes are enough for all the chickens inside your coop.
-One nest box can only accommodate four egg-laying hens.
+Make sure that you have enough chicken nesting boxes for all the chickens inside your coop.
+One large nest box can accommodate four egg-laying hens.
 If you have more than four, the chickens will lay and brood eggs outside the coop.

 This will create more egg sanitation problems.

-- Be sure to collect the eggs as often as you can.
+Be sure to collect the eggs as often as you can.
 This practice will allow you to collect very fresh eggs.
 It will also prevent the chickens from soiling their own eggs already in the nest box.
-Collect them as soon as possible so the chickens won’t step on the eggs and soil them with mud and feces.
+Collect eggs as soon as possible so the chickens won’t step on the eggs and soil them with mud and feces.

 Keeping these simple pointers should allow you to raise backyard chickens with lesser egg sanitation issues.
 It is easy to raise backyard chickens when you do things correctly from the beginning.
 Take the time to ensure proper habits from the start for healthy chickens.
 This will help ensure a long lifespan and affect how long do chickens live on your farm.